curi/fi/docs/ex-parsing/collection-max.md

 relative pronoun -> clause function as modifier

-# The main difference between object and complement in English grammar is that the object is what is affected to the action of the subject while the complement is a part of a clause that usually follows the verb and adds more information about the subject or object.
+## The main difference between object and complement in English grammar is that the object is what is affected to the action of the subject while the complement is a part of a clause that usually follows the verb and adds more information about the subject or object.

-The main difference between object and complement in English grammar is that the object is what is affected to the action of the subject while the complement is a part of a clause that usually follows the verb and adds more information about the subject or object.
+I found this on a grammar website.

 {<[difference] between [x and y]>} is that {[x is [what is [affected to [action of [subject]]]]]} while {[y is [a part of [a clause that [usually follows the verb]]] that [follows the verb] and [adds info about [subject]]]}.